 Why didn't you reply to my email?
 I did!
 Check your junk mail.
 If you've left a voicemail message and not had a reply, please call again or email as sometimes numbers left in messages can be hard to distinguish.

 When can I start?
 New students are always welcome.
-Please phone or email before coming, so we can look out for you.
+Please email before coming, so we can look out for you.
 (See classes for venue details)